tmtsoftware/csw/docs/src/main/commons/apps.md

 * lib
 * and conf.

-All the shell scripts provided by `csw-prod` reside in `bin` folder.
+All the shell scripts provided by `csw` reside in `bin` folder.
 The shell script referred in this segment is named as `csw-services.sh`.
 Go to the bin folder and hit `./csw-services.sh --help`.
 This will list all possible options applicable for the script.

 @@@ note { title=Note }